 Jorge Baldor was born in Havana, Cuba and lives in Dallas, Texas.
-He graduated from Southern Methodist University (SMU) with a BA in History (’93).
-Jorge is co-founder of ResidentCheck, a leading national tenant background screening service.
+He is a graduate from Southern Methodist University (SMU) with a BA in History (’93).
+Jorge is the co-founder of ResidentCheck, a leading national tenant background screening service, and co-founder of Innovative Recovery.

-He has traveled to over 60 countries and has been an advocate of education and social causes locally, nationally and internationally.
-Jorge was recognized by the Innocence Project in their Donor Highlight and named an “Amigo de Centroamerica” by Presidente Cerezo’s Fundacion Esquipulas in Guatemala.
+Jorge has traveled to over 60 countries and has been an advocate of education and social causes locally, nationally and internationally.
+He was recognized by the Innocence Project in their Donor Highlight and named an “Amigo de Centroamerica” by Presidente Cerezo’s Fundacion Esquipulas in Guatemala.